 Then they get a bit bigger and start talking properly which is nice, and most of the time you can just about work out what they want.
 But the tantrums are still there and they have the attention span of a flea.

-So if you don’t yet have the delights of a 4 year old in your life, here’s what you can expect:
+So if you don’t yet have the delights of a 4-year-old in your life, I’m going to let you know what to expect.
+Here are 5 things you need to know about 4 year olds…

 All the questions